-An aquarium water conditioner is also known as a dechlorinator or a chlorine neutralizer.
+An aquarium water conditioner is also known as a de-chlorinator or a chlorine neutralizer.
 It is one of the mandatory aquarium supplies as long as you use tap water in your fish tanks.
-The primary purpose of the aquarium water conditioner is to remove the chlorine and chloramines from the tap water and to make it safe for the fish in your home aquarium.
+The primary purpose of the aquarium water conditioner is to remove the chlorine and chloramines from the tap water.
+It will make the tap water safe for aquarium fish.

 What are Chlorine and Chloramine?

 Water companies use chlorine and chloramine in tap water for disinfection.
 While they are harmless to humans, both can be lethal to fish.
-Traditionally, we could make the tap water safe for aquarium use by simply letting it sit in a bucket for a day or two.
-It is because chlorine is highly unstable with a half-life of approximate four hours.
-Most of the chlorine will be released into the air in a day.
+Traditionally, we could make the tap water safe for aquarium use by just letting it sit in a bucket for a day or two.
+It is because chlorine is highly unstable with a half-life of approximately four hours.
+Most of the chlorine will release into the air in a day.
 Nowadays there is also chloramine in the tap water because it is said to be better at disinfection than chlorine.
-Chloramine is a much more stable compound and it is not going anywhere until you use an aquarium water conditioner to neutralize it.
+Chloramine is a much more stable compound, and it is not going anywhere until you use an aquarium water conditioner to neutralize it.

 Commercialized Aquarium Water Conditioners

 Since there are many different brands of aquarium water conditioners out there, some new fish keepers might have a hard time deciding which one to use.
-Sometimes it can even be confusing which product is an aquarium water conditioner, because there are so many other aquarium supplies in the form of liquid in a bottle.
+Sometimes it can even be confusing which product is an aquarium water conditioner.
+There are so many aquarium supplies in the form of liquid in a bottle.
 Here is a quick guide to identify it.
 If an aquarium product does not mention the removal of chlorine and chloramines on the bottle, then it is not an aquarium water conditioner.